 That sounds like an easy question to answer, but it isn't!
-Your smile is unique, and we won't compromise your individuality with smile enhancements.
+Your smile is unique, and we won't compromise your individuality with one-size-fits-all smile enhancements.
 Smile design dentistry done right requires an initial consultation in which we will discuss your goals, preferences, and options for care.
-Generally speaking, we may suggest porcelain veneers or Lumineers, teeth whitening, all-white restorations, and/or replacement teeth.
+Generally speaking, we may suggest porcelain veneers, teeth whitening, all-white restorations, and/or replacement teeth.
 Orthodontics may also be involved.
 After your comprehensive evaluation and consultation, we'll present a smile makeover plan for your new smile.
-We offer digital imaging for smile previews, as well.
+We offer digital imaging for smile previews as well.

-While we are trained and equipped to handle many dental issues in our office, when a specialist would better serve you, we'll refer.
+While we are trained and equipped to handle many dental issues in our dental office, we refer when a specialist would better serve your specific concern.
 Some dental specialists are oral surgeons, periodontists (supporting structures), endodontists (internal tooth problems), orthodontists (for moving teeth), and pedodontists (for children).
 We refer to only trusted professionals with whom we have a good rapport.

-Our soft-tissue laser allows us to treat gum disease, perform crown lengthening, harvest and place gum grafts, reduce gum tissue for esthetics, and do biopsies.
-You will need no stitches after laser surgery, and bleeding is minimal.
+Our soft tissue laser allows us to treat gum disease, perform crown lengthening, harvest and place gum grafts, reduce gum tissue for esthetics, and do biopsies.
+You will need no stitches after laser surgery, and bleeding is kept minimal.
 Most patients recover more quickly after laser surgery than they do following traditional surgery.

 You'll need to first schedule a consultation with the dentist.
 He can assess your oral health and discuss options for replacement teeth.
 In general, you can choose from crown and bridgework, partial or full dentures, or dental implants.
-As the most natural prosthetic to natural tooth structure, a dental implant offers a comfortable, natural-looking, easy-to-care-for choice.
+As the most natural prosthetic when compared to the original tooth structure, a dental implant offers a comfortable, natural-looking, and easy-to-care-for choice.